jluchman/domin/README.md

 headroom generally dominates mpg_headrr
 ```

-In this case, the squared term for _mpg_ (i.e., _mpg2r_) was actually more important than most
-other terms in the model.
+In this case, the squared term for _mpg_ (i.e., _mpg2r_) was actually more important than most other terms in the model.
 This approach is based on the article by LeBreton, Tonidandel, and Krasikova (2013).

 ## Linear Regression-based Relative Weights Analysis with Bootstrapped Standard Errors

 `domin` can also estimate relative weights analysis (RWA) using the `epsilon` option.
-RWA is a faster, approximation to DA and obviates the each subset regression by orthogonalizing
-independent variables using singular value decomposition (see `matrix svd`).
+RWA is a faster, approximation to DA and obviates the each subset regression by orthogonal-izing independent variables using singular value decomposition (see `matrix svd`).

-`epsilon`'s singular value decomposition approach is not equivalent to the all
-possible combinations ensemble approach of DA but is many fold faster for models with many
-independent variables and tends to produce similar answers regarding relative importance.
+`epsilon`'s singular value decomposition approach is not equivalent to the all possible combinations ensemble approach of DA but is many fold faster for models with many independent variables and tends to produce similar answers regarding relative importance.

-DA and RWA can also be `boostrap`-ped to obtain stadard errors and evaluate statistic
-sampling stability if desired.
+DA and RWA can also be `boostrap`-ped to obtain standard errors and evaluate statistic sampling stability if desired.

 ```
 .     bootstrap, reps(500): domin price mpg headroom trunk turn gear_ratio foreign length weight, epsilon